mmontalbo/grim_rust/grim_viewer/README.md

 manifests emitted by `grim_engine` to render Manny's office plates, overlay boot timeline markers, and track audio cues during development.

+### How the pieces fit
+- **CLI bootstrap (`src/main.rs`, `src/cli.rs`):** Parses the manifest paths,
+  decodes the requested `.bm`/`.zbm` frame, and loads optional timeline, movement, hotspot, audio, and geometry fixtures into memory.
+- **Scene builder (`src/scene`):** Normalises `grim_engine` exports into a
+  `ViewerScene` – actors/objects, timeline metadata, Manny's movement trace, and color-coded hotspot events – so the renderer has one source of truth.
+- **Runtime state (`src/viewer/state`):** Owns the wgpu surface, uploads the decoded frame, computes UI layout, and keeps overlays and selection state in sync with the scene.
+- **Overlays and markers (`src/viewer/overlays.rs`, `src/viewer/markers.rs`):**
+  Project Manny, hotspot, and geometry markers into plate space using the recovered camera, while text overlays narrate the current selection, movement scrubber frame, and audio log status.
+- **Utility crates:** `texture.rs` handles codec3 decoding and PNG export, `audio.rs` tails Lua audio logs, and `ui_layout.rs` describes the HUD layout constraints used by the viewer.
+- **Deeper docs:** Each module owns its own README (`src/scene/README.md`, `src/viewer/state/README.md`) that maps the JSON fixtures and render loops in more detail for contributors touching those areas.

 ## Role in the Recreation
 - **Asset inspection:** Loads `.bm` color plates and `.zbm` depth buffers from the LAB archives so we can validate codec3 output and frame compositions.